 Workers Compensation is designed to support workers who have been injured on the job.
-Our legal teams are experts in workers compensation law and will help you start a claim and secure the money you need to regain your independence.
+Shine Lawyers are experts in workers compensation law and will help you start a claim and secure the money you need to regain your independence.

 What is covered by Workers Compensation?

 The Workers Compensation scheme includes the following incidents:

 - Injuries at work, as a result of work or during work activities;

 - Diseases or pre-existing conditions made worse by work;